-(1) Excluded from non-current assets in the table above are \$23.0 million of net intercompany receivables due to Genesis Energy, L.P. and the Guarantor Subsidiaries from the non-Guarantor Subsidiaries as of December 31, 2022.

-(2) There are no noncontrolling interests held at the Issuer or Guarantor Subsidiaries for the period presented.

-(3) Excluded from revenues in the table above are \$5.1 million of sales from Guarantor Subsidiaries to non-Guarantor Subsidiaries for the year ended December 31, 2022.
+- (1) Excluded from non-current assets in the table above are net intercompany receivables of \$48.9 million that are owed to Genesis Energy, L.P. and the Guarantor Subsidiaries from the non-Guarantor Subsidiaries as of December 31, 2023. - (2) There are no noncontrolling interests held at the Issuer or Guarantor Subsidiaries for the period presented. - (3) Excluded from revenues in the table above are \$2.8 million of sales from Guarantor Subsidiaries to non-Guarantor Subsidiaries for the year ended December 31, 2023.